groupecomplus/rss-image-feed/readme.txt

 = 3.1 =

-Possibility to force excerpt in feed
+Possibility to force excerpt in feed and small bugfix